Artist Statement/Bio

 Before and after I could walk my parents would take me to the New York City museums, especially and frequently to the Museum of Modern Art located around the corner from dad's office, mom's fav.

 I was a very well behaved good little boy, a virtual Romper Room Doobie if you recall the TV show.
 When I would get tired mom would sit me down on a couch or chair or I sat on the floor in front of a painting of mom's choice, she would walk the room while I sat mesmerized in front of a work of art.
 Mark Rothko must have been showing during my early years either at MOMA or one of the other museums we would go to.
 His work is deeply embedded in my mind, so much so I highly doubt even electro shock therapy could erase those wonderful early childhood memories.
-And

-so began my "apprenticeship" at a tender age.
+So began my "apprenticeship"

-Mom and Dad were art lovers, education and creativity was encouraged in our home.
 Dad was a talented, successful commercial logo artist during the "madmen" advertising era.
 I would hang out there with my dads friend Al Gianni who worked on retouching dye transfers for Revlon.
 It was an upbeat, fun, intense workplace.
 My photo apprenticeship was with Paul Kopelow my mentor, instructor, and friend, it was the introduction to my career pursuit and one of the best experiences of my life.
-Dad conceived the original Coca Cola logo which is still used today, Gatoraide and Sound Design also ring in my memory, phizer and lilly seem to resurface from time to time.
-I remember Sound Design because I got to review and keep the system, wOw, what could be better than blasting Beatles, Led Zepplin, King Crimson, Larry Coryell, John Mclaughlin, Jimi Hendrix, Jefferson Airplane, Kinks, Alice Cooper, Rolling Stones, Eric Clapton, Frank Zappa, and so many more.
-My sister remembers that dad loved his work on the first Elvis Presley album, one his favorite assignments.
-I played in various rock bands in junior and senior high school, and was one of the yearbook photographers.
+Dad conceived the original Coca Cola logo which is still used today, I like to use that style sometimes in my drawings along with some other styles of his.
+Gatoraide and Sound Design also ring in my memory, Phizer and Lilly seem to resurface often.

 After Graduating High School I attended The School of Visual Arts in NYC.
 6 months later dropped out of SVA and opened my photo studio in 1975

-Met my wife in Central Park that year.
+I met my wife in Central Park that year.

-Worked in NYC for 22 years
+I worked in NYC for 22 years

 as a fashion,